peterjc/backports.lzma/README.rst

 appropriate unit tests now pass.
 Supporting older verions of Python 2 is probably going to be too much work.

+We now also support the PyPy implementation of Python 2.7, currently tested with PyPy 5.8.0.
+The PyPy implementation of Python 3 does not currently work.

 Installation
 ============